UC3 Nautilus

 UC3 Nautilus was a privately built Danish midget submarine.
 It was built over a three-year period by Peter Madsen and a group of volunteers, and cost approximately US$200,000 to build (1.5 million DKK).
 The submarine was Madsen's third submarine design.

-On 11 August 2017, Nautilus sank in the bay of Køge, in what investigators determined was a deliberate act.
+On 11 August 2017, Nautilus sank in the bay of Køge, in what investigators determined was a deliberate act by Madsen.
 The following day, Danish police had the submarine salvaged and brought onto land as part of the investigation of the death of Swedish journalist Kim Wall, who was last seen alive on board.
 As part of the conviction of Madsen for Wall's murder, the submarine was confiscated and later destroyed by the authorities.

 Launch

 On the day of its launch on 3 May 2008, UC3 Nautilus displaced only 32 tons and was still incomplete.
 It was named at a well-attended ceremony on the west side of Refshaleøen and towed to the floating installation art barge Illutron (formerly M/S Half Machine) in the Kongens Enghave, where further outfitting and installation of equipment took place over the next several months.
 By August 2008, Nautilus could sail on its own, as the main diesel engine drive train and steering was completed.
 On its maiden voyage, the submarine was driven by former crewmen of the now-defunct Royal Danish Navy submarine division.
 The objective was to sail Nautilus and evaluate her maneuverability, and the appraisal was favourable.
 In October 2008, Nautilus was submerged for the first time.